measurement-kit/measurement-kit/doc/api/nettests/ooni_test.md

 # HISTORY

 The `OoniTest` class appeared in MeasurementKit 0.2.0.
+It was moved from the `ooni` to the `nettests` namespace in v0.4.0.